-ActivityBreaks.com is proud to be an official Alpe-Adria-Trail partner, offering various packages with accommodation, maps and luggage transfers to make planning your trip as easy as possible.
+ActivityBreaks.com offers various packages for different sections of the trail, including accommodation, maps and luggage transfers to make planning your trip as easy as possible:

 The ring of the 3 nations A 7-night trip that covers this circular mini trail that links up with the longer Alpe Adria Trail